CollegeMathClub/CollegeMathClub.github.io/README.md

 # Meeting Schedule

-Meetings will happen in [TBD] at 4:20 PM on Fridays, and may last for about an hour.
+Meetings will happen in room 301, Ms. Chong's room, at 4:20 PM on Fridays, and may last for about an hour.
 At meetings, we plan to have discussions, hold competitions, and distribute reviews about that week's topic.

 # Want to join yet?